PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 - Similar latency progression patterns across memory sizes
 - All domains exhibit the same even/odd rank patterns in concurrent mode

 This confirms that the observed contention effects are related to the internal architecture of each NUMA domain rather than cross-domain interference.
+Each NUMA domain has identical cache hierarchy (two 32MB L3 caches), which explains the similar behavior across domains.

+### 4. Cache-Related Thresholds

+The latency jumps correlate strongly with the cache hierarchy of the AMD EPYC 7A53:

+- **~16MB to 32MB transition**: Represents data exceeding half of a CCD's L3 cache capacity
+- **~32MB to 64MB transition**: Represents data exceeding a single CCD's L3 cache (32MB) but potentially still fitting in two CCDs' combined L3 cache (64MB) within a NUMA node
+- **Beyond 64MB**: Memory access patterns that cannot be effectively cached in the L3 caches and must rely on DRAM access

-### 4. Implications for System Design
+### 5. Implications for System Design

 These results have important implications for application design on NUMA systems: